Group of women volunteers organizing food donations onto tables at a food bank.. They are looking at each other, laughing.

 Frequently asked questions

-The IRS doesn't allow hardship loans from your 401(k) account.
+The IRS doesn't allow hardship loans from your 401(k) account, but you might be eligible for a hardship withdrawal.
 To qualify for a hardship withdrawal, you need to have an immediate and heavy financial need, and the withdrawal must be for an amount necessary to satisfy that need.
 The withdrawal can’t be paid back.

 Some hardship programs don’t specify how much can be borrowed.
 The IRS limits hardship withdrawals from a 401(k) to the amount necessary for an immediate and heavy financial need.